timzwiebel/linux/config/git/README.md

 > to force push.
 When you do, ensure that you use `--force-with-lease` instead
 > of `--force`.
 See [GitLab's
 > documentation](https://docs.gitlab.com/ee/topics/git/git_rebase.html) for more
-> information (this information applies to any shared git repository, e.g., one
+> information (this information applies to any shared repository, e.g., one on
-> on GitHub, not only to those hosted on GitLab).
+> GitHub, not only to those hosted on GitLab).

 ### Explanation of rebase commands
-Generally, git rebase commands look like this:
+Generally, `git rebase` commands look like this:
 ```shell
 git rebase [--onto <new_base_commit>] <upstream_commit> [<branch>]
 ```